Articles

 VOLUME 1, NUMBER 1, 2024

-Dr. Christian Henry, Dr. Lavelle Hendricks
+Dr. Christian Henry, Dr. Lavelle Hendricks.

 African American males in the United States experience an elevated risk of police brutality, which contributes to increased levels of anxiety and psychological distress.
 This study explores how potential encounters with police affect the mental health of educated, middle-class African American men by examining their personal perceptions.
 A qualitative, phenomenological approach was employed, involving focus groups with five educated, middle-class African American men who responded to structured questions about their experiences and perspectives regarding police interactions.
 The findings indicate that these men perceive police presence as overwhelmingly negative, which, in turn, negatively impacts their mental health.
 This research highlights the psychological burden associated with anticipated or past encounters with police and emphasizes the need for further examination of mental health outcomes within this demographic.